 Aqeela Allahyari is creating environments that cultivate the intrinsic motivation to learn that all children naturally possess.
 She believes that curiosity should be at the core of the educational program.

-As a Jacobs Fellows, her goal is to reimagine education in her region (Riyadh, Saudi Arabia) by moving from the current one-size-fits-all formula to a more localized and personalized approach to teaching children.
-To Allahyari, success looks like this: in 12 months, she will have a new educational model for instruction based on a student’s instructional level and not on their grade level; her program will be bilingual, based on play, require fewer school hours; and support student success on national standardized tests.
+As a Jacobs Fellow, her goal is to reimagine education in her region (Riyadh, Saudi Arabia) by moving from the current one-size-fits-all formula to a more localized and personalized approach to teaching children.
+To Allahyari, success looks like this: in 12 months, she will have a new educational model for instruction based on a student’s instructional level and not on their grade level; her program will be bilingual, based on play, require fewer school hours; and it will support student success on national standardized tests.
+ArabiQuest is a program that teaches Arabic to native and non-native speakers using the TPR approach, while raising the cultural awareness about the language.

 Allahyari has a Bachelor of Science degree in business and accounting, as well as certificates in education innovation and improvement.
 She likes to make soap, cook, read novels, watch movies and travel to new places.

-Sidra Alvi is finding ways to increase equity, equality, and opportunities for children with special needs in educational and societal spaces.
+Sidra Alvi, a former business analyst at Bloomberg LP, has embarked on a mission to enhance equity, access, and opportunities for children with special needs in inclusive educational and societal environments.

-Guinn has a background in theater education with a bachelor’s degree from Troy University.
-When she’s not working on her venture or as the Education Associate at the Tony award-winning New York Theatre Workshop, she works out on her Peloton or is binge-watching Grey’s Anatomy.
+Guinn has a background in theatre education with a bachelor’s degree from Troy University.
+When she’s not working on her venture or as the education associate at the Tony award-winning New York Theatre Workshop, she works out on her Peloton or is binge-watching Grey’s Anatomy.

 Gupta is a graduate of Rice University with a double major in economics and policy studies.
 She is interested in education, personal development, meditation, and adventure.

-Mitchell has a Bachelor of Arts degree in history from Brigham Young University and has teaching credentials in Utah, Arizona, and Colorado.
-When she is not mentoring students from across the U.S., Mitchell enjoys mountain biking with her husband, playing games with her six children and three grandchildren, running, yoga, and watching episodes of Psych.
+Mitchell has a bachelor’s degree in history from Brigham Young University and a Global Education Entrepreneurship Certificate from the University of Pennsylvania.
+When she is not mentoring students from across the U.S., Mitchell enjoys spending time with her husband and children, running, yoga, and watching episodes of Psych.

-For more information about the Jacobs Education Impact Prize, please reach out to Global Social Impact Coordinator, Carl Moog, at cfmoog@upenn.edu.
+For more information about the Jacobs Education Impact Prize, please reach out to Global Programs & Grants Coordinator, Ruviel Sibaja, at ruviel@upenn.edu.